-In addition, 26% of beneficiaries started a different business besides the one they pitched, versus 51% of non-beneficiaries.
+In addition, 32% of beneficiaries started a different business besides the one they pitched, versus 51% of non-beneficiaries.

-Considered together, these findings suggest that beneficiaries who received access to seed funding and access to the alumni network and mentorship were better equipped to establish the business idea they came to TEF with, and were also more successful at sustaining their business, compared to the ones who did not receive seed funding or mentorship.
+Considered together, these findings suggest that beneficiaries who completed the training programme and received the seed funding were better equipped to establish the business idea they came to TEF with, and were also more successful at sustaining their business, compared to the ones who did not engage in the training programme.